homosapienssapiens/search-engine/README.md

 # Introduction
 This project explains how to make a search engine from scratch, bassically a home made google.
 The engine gets a group of texts, then it tokenizes, normalizes and lemmatizes.
 The prepared text is vectorized using TF-IDF, a technique to vectorize texts.
 When the user inputs a query, the engine outputs a list of each text from the more to the least similarity with the given query.

+# How to visualize the project

+Open the "search-engine.ipynb" file. if you are viewing this repository from github, you can open the file directly form here.

+The repository consists in:

+* notebook (.ipynb file)
+* 12 files of the 12 chapters of Siddhartha (.txt files)
+* tweet dataset for bonus section of the project (.csv file)

 # Goal
 To understand the functionality of text vectorization and search engines.